-Most Common Symptoms of Bipolar Disorder in Women
+5 Common Symptoms of Bipolar Disorder in Women

 While bipolar disorder is often noted for its ability to trigger bouts of the elevated, often distressing state called mania, most people who develop bipolar illness actually first experience a bout of depression.
 Compared to men, women have a somewhat higher chance of developing depression before experiencing any manic symptoms.

 Bipolar episodes usually occur no more than three times a year.
 When episodes occur more frequently, doctors refer to the condition as rapid cycling bipolar illness.
-This form of the illness typically leads to an increased level of overall mood instability.
+This form of bipolar disorder typically leads to an increased level of overall mood instability.
 Research shows that women have substantially higher risks for rapid cycling bipolar symptoms than men.

 Women with bipolar illness have unique risks for bipolar symptoms related to different stages of the monthly menstrual cycle.
-They also have risks related to other changes in reproductive health, including menopause and the postpartum period following pregnancy and childbirth.
+They also have risks associated with other changes in reproductive health, including menopause and the postpartum period following pregnancy and childbirth.
 Research indicates that any of these menstrual or reproductive changes can lead to at least a temporary worsening of the symptoms of bipolar illness.
 The worst risks appear during the postpartum period.
-Postpartum women can relapse back into active bipolar disorder even if their symptoms were previously well-controlled.
+Postpartum women could relapse into active bipolar disorder even if their symptoms were previously well-controlled.
 In addition, postpartum women have increased chances of developing new cases of bipolar illness.